Camp Tousey

+Facilities and camp culture

 Campers resided in rustic cabins with rough bunks.
 A lean-to on the cliffs above the camp and another on Royale Island provided sites for overnight camping away from the main camp.
 Two staff members, a senior counselor and a junior counselor or counselor-in-training, lived in each cabin with about ten campers.
 Counselors were typically older college students while junior counselors and counselors-in-training were high school students or younger college students.
 Meals were taken together with entire camp in a large mess hall.
 Activities included water skiing, sailing, canoeing, rowing, riflery, horseback riding, swimming lessons, hiking, road running, softball, baseball, volleyball, lacrosse, basketball, overnight camping, crafts, tether ball, athletic competitions, and campfire ceremonies.
 Campers were boys ranging in age from eight to fourteen years, and they were grouped by age into three villages, from the youngest Mohawks, to the Cayugas, to the oldest Tuscaroras.
 Each village consisted of four to eight cabins located in a group.
 From the mid-1970s, girl campers also attended the camp.
 The girls were grouped into a new village, the Algonquins.

 Camp rituals included bugle calls, group assemblies, and non-denominational Christian chapel and vespers.
 Evening campfire gatherings would include the telling of ghost stories and group singing accompanied by guitar.
 Some staff members were talented guitarists.
 Each campfire gathering would end with the singing of the Camp Tousey Anthem, followed immediately by the singing of Taps.